Jarred Kelenic Player Props: Mariners vs. Guardians

 Guardians Pitching Rankings (2022)

-- Guardians pitchers combined to allow 172 total home runs at a rate of 1.1 per game (15th in the league).
+- Guardians pitchers combined to surrender 172 total home runs at a rate of 1.1 per game (15th in the league).

-- Quantrill will make his first start of the season for the Guardians.
+- Civale (1-0) pitches for the Guardians to make his second start of the season.

-- The 28-year-old right-hander started and threw five innings when he last appeared Sunday, Oct.
-16 against the New York Yankees.
+- The righty last appeared on Sunday against the Seattle Mariners, when he tossed seven scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.